 Meningiomas are among the most common brain tumors.
 They are usually noncancerous but may recur after they are removed.

-Symptoms depend on where the tumor develops.
-They may include weakness or numbness, seizures, an impaired sense of smell, changes in vision, and impaired mental function.
+Symptoms of meningiomas depend on where the tumor develops.
+They may include weakness or numbness, seizures, an impaired sense of smell, changes in vision, headaches, and impaired mental function.
 In older people, a meningioma may cause dementia.

 Tumors can develop near the pineal gland, a small structure deep within the brain.
 Pineal tumors usually develop during childhood and often cause early puberty, especially in boys.
 They can block the drainage of cerebrospinal fluid around the brain, leading to hydrocephalus (accumulation of fluid in the brain's ventricles, causing them to enlarge).
 As a result, pressure on the brain increases.

-Symptoms of pineal tumors include the inability to look up and drooping eyelids.
+Symptoms of pineal tumors include the inability to look up and changes in the position of the eyelid.
 The eyes may be unable to adjust to changes in light.

 The pituitary gland, located at the base of the brain, controls much of the body’s endocrine (hormone) system.
 Most tumors of the pituitary gland are pituitary adenomas, which are usually noncancerous.
 Pituitary adenomas tumors may secrete abnormally large amounts of pituitary hormones or block production of hormones.
 When large amounts of hormones are secreted, effects vary depending on which hormone is involved.